cybertec-postgresql/pg_timetable/README.md

-pg_timetable: Advanced scheduling for PostgreSQL
+pg_timetable: Advanced scheduling for PostgreSQL test
 ================================================

 **pg_timetable** is an advanced job scheduler for PostgreSQL, offering many advantages over traditional schedulers such as **cron** and others.